European commissioner: Salaries

-A Commissioner's basic monthly salary is fixed at 112.5% of the top civil service grade.
-This works out at €22,367.04 per month.
-The President is paid at 138% (€27,436.90 per month), vice-presidents at 125% (€24,852.26 per month) and the High Representative at 130% (€25,846.35 per month).
+A commissioner's basic monthly salary is fixed at 112.5% of the top civil service grade.
+As of June 2023, this works out to be €25,910.19 per month.
+The president is paid at 138% (€27,436.90 per month), vice-presidents at 125% (€24,852.26 per month) and the High Representative at 130% (€25,846.35 per month).
 There are further allowances on top of these figures, including household allowance, child allowance, and a substantial expatriation allowance (where applicable).

 Portfolios

-The make up and distribution of portfolios are determined by the Commission President and do not always correspond with the commission's departments (Directorates-General).
-While some have been fairly consistent in make up between each Commission, some have only just been created or are paired with others.
-With a record number of Members in 2007, the portfolios have become very thin even though the responsibilities of the commission have increased.
+The make-up and distribution of portfolios are determined by the Commission president and do not always correspond with the commission's departments (directorates-general).
+While some have been fairly consistent in make-up between each Commission, some have only just been created or are paired with others.
+With a record number of members in 2007, the portfolios have become very thin even though the responsibilities of the commission have increased.

 Civil service

-A Commissioner can come under a great deal of influence from the staff under their control.
-The European Civil Service is permanent whereas a Commissioner is in office usually for just five years.
+A commissioner can come under a great deal of influence from the staff under their control.
+The European Civil Service is permanent whereas a commissioner is in office usually for just five years.
 Hence it is the service which know the workings of the commission and have longer term interests.
-Strong leadership from a Commissioner, who knows the workings of their portfolio, can overcome the power of the service.
+Strong leadership from a commissioner, who knows the workings of their portfolio, can overcome the power of the service.
 An example would be Pascal Lamy; however, the best people are usually kept by their national governments, leading to less solid candidates getting the job.

 Politicisation

 Commissioners are required to remain above national politics while exercising their duties in the Commission During the Prodi Commission, Anna Diamantopoulou (Employment and Social Affairs) took leave from the commission to participate in the 2004 Greek elections and resigned when she won a seat despite her party losing.
 Romano Prodi campaigned in the 2001 Italian elections while still president.

 Louis Michel (Development & Humanitarian Aid) announced that he would go on unpaid leave to take part in the 2007 Belgian elections.
 Although he positioned himself so as not to be elected, the European Parliament's development committee asked the Parliament's legal service to assess if his participation violated the treaties.
 Michel claimed that politicisation of this manner is part of reconnecting the Union with its citizens.
-The Commission revised its code of conduct for Commissioners allowing them to "be active members of political parties or trade unions".
+The Commission revised its code of conduct for commissioners allowing them to "be active members of political parties or trade unions".
 To participate in an election campaign they are required to "withdraw from the work of the Commission for the duration of the campaign".

 This does throw their independence in doubt, where a politician leaves their national scene for one or two terms and returns to it for a new job.
 Most in essence owe their positions to nomination and support from national party leaders and parties they have been aligned to; usually seeking to return to the party-political fray.